SunYanCN/BAND/README.md

 # BAND：BERT Application aNd Deployment

-A simple and efficient BERT model training and deployment framework，一个简单高效的 BERT 模型训练和部署框架
+A simple and efficient BERT model training and deployment framework.

 <!-- PROJECT SHIELDS -->